 HOW WILL I GET MY SON TO TEEN CHALLENGE?

-You are ultimately in control of deciding what is best for your son’s care and we can work with you on options for transporting your son here safely and without incident.
-Mid-Atlantic Teen Challenge does not provide professional transport services, but you may contact our preferred provider, Venture Transport Services, at 913-777-1675.
+You are ultimately in control of deciding what is best for your son’s care and we can work with you on options for transporting your son here safely.
+We do require the student to be told they are going to a facility 24 hours in advance.
+Mid-Atlantic Teen Challenge does not provide professional transport services, but you may contact our preferred provider, Venture Transport Services at 785-840-4136.

-Admissions always take place on Mondays at 1:00 pm EST. A reliable GPS will bring you directly to our center without trouble using our address: 9302 Warwick Boulevard, Newport News, Virginia 23601.
+Admissions always take place on Wednesdays at 1:00 pm EST. A reliable GPS will bring you directly to our center.
+Our address is:

 Here are some tips for getting your son to Teen Challenge: